-12. Eligible Securities Markets
+14. Eligible Securities Markets

-Generally, the Scheme will invest in approved securities which are transferable securities admitted to official listing in the UK or a member State, or are traded on eligible securities markets, or are recently issued transferable securities which are to be so listed or traded.
+Generally, the Scheme will invest in approved securities which are transferable securities admitted to official listing in a member State, or are traded on eligible securities markets, or are recently issued transferable securities which are to be so listed or traded.
 "Eligible securities markets" for the Scheme as at the date of this Prospectus are as follows:

-- markets established in the UK or Member States of the European Union, or any other State which is within the European Economic Area ("Member State") on which transferable securities admitted to official listing are traded, and - markets which the ACD, after consultation with the Depositary, has decided are appropriate for the purpose of investment of or dealing in the property of the Scheme having regard to the relevant criteria in the Sourcebook.
-Such markets be regulated, operate regularly, be recognised, be open to the public, be absolutely liquid and have adequate arrangements for unimpeded transmission of income or capital to or to the order of investors.
+- markets established in the UK, Member States of the European Union, or any other State which is within the European Economic Area ("Member State") on which transferable securities admitted to official listing are traded, and - markets which the ACD, after consultation with the Depositary, has decided are appropriate for the purpose of investment of or dealing in the property of the Scheme having regard to the relevant criteria in the COLL Sourcebook.
+Such markets must operate regularly and be regulated, recognised and open to the public.